 Did I cover all you wanted to know about: Disadvantages of Sapele Wood

-In this article, we’ve deeply explored 9 popular disadvantages of Sapele wood in detail and how you can minimize those drawbacks and use Sapele wood for any type of woodworking project with ease.
+In this article, I’ve deeply explored 9 popular disadvantages of Sapele wood in detail and how you can minimize those drawbacks and use Sapele wood for any type of woodworking project with ease.

 Disadvantages of Sapele wood are difficult to work, sensitive to temperature variations, heavy wood, prone to cracks, need regular maintenance, expensive, interlocked grain structure, being noisy, and poor sustainability.